jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 ## Half experienced an API security incident in the past 12 months
 Cost to remediate an API security incident in past 12 months 55% reported an API security incident within the past 12 months, and one-third of those said it was “severe.”
 Only 11% have not experienced an incident but remain confident in their API security measures.
-![Chart showing the percentage of organizations that have experienced an API security incident] Yes (55%)
+![Pie chart showing the percentage of organizations that have experienced an API security incident in the past 12 months.
+55% said yes, 27% said no but are concerned, 11% said no and are confident, and 7% were not sure]
+Yes (55%)
 No, but we're
 concerned